How To Implement Effective Identity Verification In Your Business

 5. Online Checking

 Online verification employs methods such as computer vision, artificial intelligence, and human assessment to ascertain the user-relatedness of a government-issued ID.
+Collaborating with a computer vision development company can significantly enhance the accuracy of these processes, offering businesses advanced solutions for real-time identity verification and fraud prevention.
 In most cases, this kind of authentication asks users to submit a selfie with their ID in hand, which confirms that the individual in the photo is indeed the one holding the ID.

 Although online verification is quite safe, some people find it bothersome or annoying to have to upload a picture of their face and identification.